boegel/easybuild-wiki/FAQ.md

 ## How do I contribute my own easyconfig files? ##

-If you want your own easyconfig files to be included with easybuild, you must fork the [easybuild repo](http://github.com/hpcugent/easybuild/) and send a pull request.
+If you want your own easyconfig files to be included with easybuild, you must fork the [easyconfigs repo](http://github.com/hpcugent/easybuild-easyconfigs/) and send a pull request.
 Note: pull requests should be send to the `develop` branch instead of the `master` branch.